ronnyml/snowplow-wiki/technical-documentation/4-storage/Canonical-event-model.md

 <a name="specific-unstruct" />
 ### 2.4 Specific unstructured events

 These are unstructured events defined by Snowplow.
+Their schemas can be found [here][snowplow-schemas].

 <a name="link-click" />
 #### 2.4.1 Link clicks